Axelspire

 The PQC landscape is still evolving.
 Two developments are worth tracking:

-FN-DSA (Falcon) — FIPS 206, expected 2025-2026
+FN-DSA (Falcon) — FIPS 206, expected late 2026 or early 2027

 The trade-off: FN-DSA signing requires careful constant-time floating-point arithmetic, making it harder to implement safely on constrained hardware.
 It's not a drop-in replacement, but for server-side certificates where signing happens on capable hardware, FN-DSA could meaningfully reduce PQC's TLS overhead once standardised and widely supported.